sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

    | Example document | [Download link](https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco.pdf) |
    | ---------------- | ------------------------------------------------------------ |

-   2. For the document type name, enter `auto_insurance_quote`.
+   2. For the document type name, enter `auto_insurance_quotes`.
-   3. For the configuration name, enter `anyco`.
+   3. For the configuration name, enter `anyco`, for the fictional name of an insurance company.
+       **Note:**  For layout-based methods, you generally create one configuration for each company or vendor in a document type.
    4. Deselect the **Auto-generate configuration** checkbox.
    5. Click **Start extraction** to create the document type.